caleb-james-smith/StauLongExercise/Analysis3/README.md

 Question: What is the output of this command?
 What do the values mean?

 Question: How does the obtained limit compare to the previously published results [1]?
 Can these results be directly compared to each other?
-What is the main difference?
-(See: https://cms-results.web.cern.ch/cms-results/public-results/publications/SUS-21-001/, figs. 4d, 5d, and 6d).
+What is the main difference?  ([1] https://cms-results.web.cern.ch/cms-results/public-results/publications/SUS-21-001/, figs. 4d, 5d, and 6d).

 Extra task: Optimise the analysis selection, and reproduce the limit.
 How much does the limit improve?
 Why?